baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 6. Map each value to a specific key
 7. Map each value of a collection to a key with generated name

-One of the approach to specify binding metadata is through annotations.
-Another one is OLM descriptors which is explained in the next chapter.
-The annotations can be added to the custom resource definition (CRD) or custom resource (CR).
-The annotations can be added under the `metadata` section.
+The annotations will need to be added under the `metadata` section to be injected by Service Binding operator into an application.
 A couple of example are given below:

 ```